Top six kitten feeding tips for raising a strong and healthy cat

 3. Monitor your kitten’s appetite

-You may observe a small amount of weight gain in the weeks and months after spay/neuter surgery, even without a corresponding increase in your kitten’s food intake.
-If so, there’s no need to panic.
-Decrease your kitten’s daily food intake by approximately 10%, to slightly reduce the number of calories your kitten is eating.
-This small change is typically all that is needed to help your kitten return to a healthy weight and maintain that weight for the long term.
+Indeed, you may notice a small amount of weight gain in the weeks and months after spay/neuter surgery, even without a corresponding increase in your kitten’s food intake.
+If so, simply decrease your kitten’s daily food intake by approximately 10%, to slightly reduce the number of calories your kitten is eating.
 If you need further assistance, talk to your veterinarian for specific recommendations.

 5. Introduce your kitten to both dry and canned foods

-Cats’ dietary preferences are established at an early age.
-If you feed a dry diet through your cat’s early years and then need to switch to canned food for medical reasons (for example, if your cat develops urinary tract disease), you may have trouble enticing your cat to eat canned food.
-Consider feeding a combination of dry and canned cat food during your cat’s early years, to keep your options open for future feeding choices
+Cats’ dietary preferences are established at an early age so, if you feed a dry diet through your cat’s early years and then need to switch to wet food for medical reasons (for example, if your cat develops urinary tract disease), you may run into trouble.
+Feeding a combination of dry and canned cat food during your cat’s early years will keep your options open.

-6. Feed high-quality kitten food until your kitten is one year old
+6. Feed high-quality kitten food for a year

 PetsRadar Newsletter